ElektraInitiative/libelektra/doc/tutorials/mount.md

 ## Resolver

-The configuration file path you supplied to `kdb mount` above is actually not an absolute or relative path in your filesystem, but gets resolved to one by Elektra.
+The configuration file path you supplied to `kdb mount` above is actually not an absolute or relative path in your file system, but gets resolved to one by Elektra.
 The plugin that is responsible for this is the [_Resolver_](/src/plugins/resolver/README.md).

 When you mount a configuration file the resolver first looks at the namespace of